adam-p/markdown-here/README.md

     * Maybe it's not difficult?
 Insert the `<style>` block and the html, then walk the DOM, enumerating the styles for each element?
 (Ugh.)
       * Maybe there's code out there to help.

+* Support embedded images?
+That will certainly deviate from straight Markdown, but maybe okay.

 * Better CSS.

 * Syntax hightlighting!